The Best Bánh Mì in Los Angeles guide image

 From the tender baguette to the juicy BBQ pork, the #5 bánh mì from Banh Mi & Che Cali in Rosemead is the total package.
 An extra thick slab of pork is charred along the edges and chopped, then tucked in a fresh-from-the oven french loaf is smothered in mayo, vegetables, and herbs.
 All together, you get a bánh mì experience with a good balance of crunchy and soft textures that makes a solid case for sandwiches as one of life's simplest pleasures.
 And if you take advantage of the “buy two get one free” deal, you can have a couple for lunch and save the third for dinner (or, you know, just have the third for second lunch).

 Being the king ain’t easy.
-Banh Mi My Tho might have started out as a low-key strip mall deli slash convenience store, but over the years it’s developed a reputation as the most popular bánh mì mini-chain in LA County, one that has expanded to three locations across the SGV.
+Banh Mi My Tho might have started as a low-key strip mall deli slash convenience store, but over the years it’s developed a reputation as the most popular bánh mì mini-chain in LA County, one that has expanded to three locations across the SGV.
 But that expansion has come at a cost: consistency.
 Though the crunchy fresh vegetables, generous mayo and paté, and meaty fillings never let us down, we can’t say the same about the bread, which at times ranges from a little tough to downright mouth-scraping.
 The best bet is to head to the original location in Alhambra earlier in the day (they close at 4pm anyway) and get the #2 special sandwich with an added fried egg.
 On a good day it’s still the best banh mi you’ll find north of Orange County.

 Walking into Saigon Sandwich can be a little overwhelming if you don’t speak Vietnamese.
 The picture menu above the counter doesn’t entirely explain what’s in the various sandwich options, and it’s unclear whether you should get a small (at around $4 it seems like it might be very small) or a large.
 We’ll make it easy for you: get the Saigon special, and you definitely only need a small.
 These are among the best bánh mì we’ve had in the LA area, with super crunchy bread, a good ratio of fillings, and just the right amount of pate and spice.

 It’s surprisingly hard to find a good bánh mì in LA proper, which is why a trip to My Dung feels like hitting the jackpot.
 Half-market stall, half-Vietnamese restaurant, we head to this small Chinatown shop whenever the need for a baguette smeared thick with paté strikes.
 Which, to be honest, is quite often.
 There are eight versions of the sandwich here, ranging from crispy pork belly to ones filled with soy sauce-soaked tofu.
-They’re usually a little misshapen but obviously made with care, and for $5 a pop, one of the best deals in town.
+They’re usually a little misshapen but made with obvious care, and for $5 a pop, one of the best deals in town.

-Glendale Pho Co. is one of our go-to pho spots in northeast LA, but if you come to this tiny shop on S. Glendale Ave. without also getting a bánh mì thit xao, you’ve missing out.
+Glendale Pho Co. is one of our go-to pho spots in northeast LA, but if you come to this tiny shop on S. Glendale Ave. without also getting a bánh mì thit xao, you’re missing out.
 While the baguette and ratio of toppings (house mayo, cilantro, tangy carrots and daikon, cucumber, and jalapeños) are all solid, what makes Glendale Pho’s version special is the meat itself.
 You can technically choose your protein—beef, chicken, pork, or tofu—but go for the pork, which has been marinated overnight in a sweet soy-based sauce and perfectly melds the other competing flavors together.
 Note: It’s only served until 5pm.

 Located in Reseda, Valley Sandwiches is a tiny, order-at-the-register sandwich shop that only makes bánh mì—but there are 18 different kinds on the menu.
 If it’s your first time, go for the #1 bánh mì dac biet, a salty and savory masterpiece that comes with both rolled and cured pork, ham, pate, and mayo—all on an airy baguette that slowly absorbs the flavors as you eat.
 That said, our favorite sandwich is one that’s not listed on the menu: the fish ball banh mi.
 Filled with plump, slightly sweet fish balls and a heavy helping of dill, it’s a simple, fragrant sandwich that’s light enough to eat two of before heading back to your car.
 And yes, we know from experience.

 The bánh mì from A Cut Above isn’t exactly traditional, but it is delicious.
 This butcher shop in Santa Monica fills theirs with juicy, lemongrass-seasoned grilled steak, two fried eggs, and housemade fish sauce (!), all on a toasted baguette.
-Its massive size and high quality ingredients justify its $14 price tag, and if you’re looking for a mind-blowing banh mi sandwich on the Westside, this is absolutely the place to get it.
+Its massive size and high-quality ingredients justify its $14 price tag, and if you’re looking for a mind-blowing banh mi sandwich on the Westside, this is the place to get it.

-As you can probably guess from the name, Mr. Baguette is in fact a bakery that sells a variety of baked goods.
+As you can probably guess from the name, Mr. Baguette is, in fact, a bakery that sells a variety of baked goods.
 But the real reason you should come to this Vietnamese mini-chain with four locations across SoCal is for their lengthy, crispy bánh mì.
-These sandwiches are about the size of a Subway footlong, and have the perfect ratio of bread to meat nestled inside.
+These sandwiches are about the size of a Subway footlong and have the perfect ratio of bread to meat nestled inside.
 Our favorite is the #5, which is filled with some of the juiciest grilled pork we’ve ever encountered.
 Order it with extra meat if you want to make sure there’s more sandwich left to revisit around dinnertime.

 There are three locations of Banh Mi Saigon 168 across LA and Orange County.
 Step inside the location in Rosemead and the first thing you’ll smell is fresh-baked bread.
 Here you can go with a crusty baguette or a round bun for your bánh mì, and since both options have a crispy outer shell that crackles into a soft and fluffy center with each bite, you can’t really go wrong.
 The menu here has the usual options like fried egg, pork roll, and sardine bánh mì, but our favorite is the Saigon special.
 It’s stacked high with plump cold cuts, pickled veggies, and enough garlicky mayo and paté to ensure that each bite is moist and creamy.